 2. GROUND-SUPPORT PERSONNEL - The Operator must supply properly qualified and trained ground support personnel per loading zone unless otherwise specified in writing by the Program Supervisor.
 These personnel will drive all necessary support vehicles, handle and mix herbicides, help apply the herbicide solution, operate and maintain the equipment used to transfer and mix herbicides, and properly fuel, service, and maintain each piece of spray equipment.
 The Operator will have at least one (1) qualified spray equipment operator on site per loading zone at all times.
-The Project Supervisor may be one of the three required personnel provided only one loading zone is operating.

 All ground-support personnel must be familiar with the equipment's spray system and knowledgeable of calibration techniques.
 Providing people with no training or no prior experience is not permitted.
 All personnel provided by the Operator must understand and be fluent in English.
-All ground personnel involved with the mixing of herbicide must be supervised, certified, or registered as required by the Pennsylvania Pesticide Control Act rules and regulations of the Pennsylvania Department of Agriculture.
+All ground personnel involved with the mixing of herbicide must be supervised, certified, or registered as required by the Pennsylvania Pesticide Control Act rules and regulations of the Pennsylvania Commission of Agriculture.